denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

  2. Input the protein sequence for a given domain in the diploid and tetraploid sequences into the `query sequence` field, and the job name should have some identifier they all share (i.e `diploid_domain1_g10577`,`tetraploid_domain1_g10577`).
-It is very important that common identifiers are given due to naming requirements in subsequent scripts, and only a single protein sequence can be modelled at a time.
+It is very important that common identifiers are given due to naming requirements in subsequent commands.
+Only a single domain from a single protein can be modelled at a time, and alphafold collab can run out of memory, so you may need multiple google accounts or use a colleagues machine to get all the domains done.

  3. Repeat step 2 for all other domains in g10577 that we idenetified in the domain identification step.
 Have to say that they grab the sequence